SamoKopecky/ssltest/README.md

     - [Flask](https://pypi.org/project/Flask/)
     - [flask-restful](https://pypi.org/project/Flask-RESTful/)
 - Nmap is required to for some functions, install with `apt install -y nmap`
-- To start the server app with the rest api server run the `start.sh` script
+- To start the server app with the rest api server run the `start.sh` script or `script.sh -h` for more information
-- To run the script refer to the section at the start
+- To run the tool script refer to the section at the start

 ## Create environment using docker